gradienthealth/pydicom-3/doc/tutorials/pixel_data/compressing.rst

     assert ds.file_meta.TransferSyntaxUID == RLELossless
     assert isinstance(ds.PixelData, bytes)

-In both cases this will compress the :class:`~pydicom.dataset.Dataset` in-place:
+In both cases this will compress the :class:`~pydicom3.dataset.Dataset` in-place:

 * The *Pixel Data* will be set with the encapsulated RLE codestream
 * The *Transfer Syntax UID* will be set to *RLE Lossless*